');

 About Kirkwood, IL

-Kirkwood is a small community in Illinois with a population of 769 residents.
-The median household income is $70,385 per year, which is above the national average.
-The median age in Kirkwood is 38.3 years.
+Kirkwood is a small community located in Illinois with a population of 769 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $70,385 per year, which is 6% below the national median of $75,149.
+The median age of 38.3 years is close to the US median age of 38.9 years.

 Cost of Living in Kirkwood, IL